Donald Griffin - Obituary

 Donald K. Griffin

-A caring, compassionate man slipped from this life to join other family members and friends in heaven.
+A caring, compassionate man slipped from this life to join other family members and friends in heaven on August 27, 2020.
 God blessed us all by sharing him with us for so many years.
 His theme for life was sunshine, friends and laughter.

-Funeral services for Donald Keith Griffin, 74 years old, will be held Thursday, September 3rd at 12 noon at Gallagher Funeral Home in Ball.
-Visitation will be from 10 a.m. to time of service.
-Burial will be in Forest Lawn Memorial Park.
-Officiating will be by pastors Nathaniel Langford, Palestine United Methodist Church, Tioga; Bruce Maxwell, Bentley United Pentecostal Church; and Jon E. Telliferro, Covenant United Methodist Church, Lafayette.
+Funeral services for Donald Keith Griffin, 74 years old, were held September 3rd at Gallagher Funeral Home in Ball with burial in Forest Lawn Memorial Park.
+Officiating were pastors Nathaniel Langford, Palestine United Methodist Church, Tioga; and Jon E. Telliferro, Covenant United Methodist Church, Lafayette.

 He is survived by his wife of 43 years, Bernice Humphries Gauthier Griffin of Belledeau, Louisiana; his daughter Tammie Gauthier Arnold and husband Roger of Tioga; his grandchildren Christopher Arnold of Tioga; Micah Arnold and wife Kelsey of Saline; Nicole "Nikki" Gauthier and Jaimee Gauthier of Tioga; his great-grandchildren Alyson and Adelyn Fine of Saline; foster children Kayla and Emily Calk; brother-in-law Odis Humphries and wife Deanna of Tioga; sister-in-law Brenda Robertson and husband Roland of Baker; sister-in-law Mae Humphries of Tioga; and his dog named Lucky.